 But Molly Zuckerman, an assistant professor of anthropology at Mississippi State, remains unconvinced.
 She tells Quartz that all reports of syphilis in the Old World to date have either shown lesions on bones that are not specific to syphilis (meaning they can happen in syphilis patients, but also in people with other diseases), or that the dating is very close to Columbus’s voyage in 1492.
 This would mean the skeletons bearing signs of syphilis might not actually be pre-Columbian.
 Zuckerman noted that in a 2011 paper she coauthored, “We found that in all the cases that had any high certainty of actually being treponemal disease cluster on that date —and we don’t think that’s chance.”

-The ultimate origin of syphilis will be difficult to definitively prove.
 In the case of the paper that claimed to find a pre-Colombian syphilis victim in Austria, Zuckerman notes that the study did not measure for the presence of carbon-13 or nitrogen-13 isotopes.
 These isotopes indicate presence of marine animals in the diet.
 They can also throw off the accuracy of dating considerably, so scientists need to test for them and adjust their estimates accordingly.
 Zuckerman noted that even a small amount of marine contribution (“a smidge”) in their diet could dramatically alter the established date by decades to hundreds of years—putting the pre-Columbian claims of most papers in doubt.